Tyno945/web-learning-road/Responsive Web Design.md

 Visual Design in web development is a broad topic.
 It combines typography, color theory, graphics, animation, and page layout to help deliver a site's message.

 * Create Visual Balance Using the text-align Property
-* PassedAdjust the Width of an Element Using the width Property
+* Adjust the Width of an Element Using the width Property
-* PassedAdjust the Height of an Element Using the height Property
+* Adjust the Height of an Element Using the height Property
-* PassedUse the strong Tag to Make Text Bold
+* Use the strong Tag to Make Text Bold
-* PassedUse the u Tag to Underline Text
+* Use the u Tag to Underline Text
-* PassedUse the em Tag to Italicize Text
+* Use the em Tag to Italicize Text
-* PassedUse the del Tag to Strikethrough Text
+* Use the del Tag to Strikethrough Text
-* PassedCreate a Horizontal Line Using the hr Element
+* Create a Horizontal Line Using the hr Element
-* PassedAdjust the background-color Property of Text
+* Adjust the background-color Property of Text
-* PassedAdjust the Size of a Header Versus a Paragraph Tag
+* Adjust the Size of a Header Versus a Paragraph Tag
-* PassedAdd a box-shadow to a Card-like Element
+* Add a box-shadow to a Card-like Element
-* PassedDecrease the Opacity of an Element
+* Decrease the Opacity of an Element
-* PassedUse the text-transform Property to Make Text Uppercase
+* Use the text-transform Property to Make Text Uppercase
-* PassedSet the font-size for Multiple Heading Elements
+* Set the font-size for Multiple Heading Elements
-* PassedSet the font-weight for Multiple Heading Elements
+* Set the font-weight for Multiple Heading Elements
-* PassedSet the font-size of Paragraph Text
+* Set the font-size of Paragraph Text
-* PassedSet the line-height of Paragraphs
+* Set the line-height of Paragraphs
-* PassedAdjust the Hover State of an Anchor Tag
+* Adjust the Hover State of an Anchor Tag
-* PassedChange an Element's Relative Position
+* Change an Element's Relative Position
-* PassedMove a Relatively Positioned Element with CSS Offsets
+* Move a Relatively Positioned Element with CSS Offsets
-* PassedLock an Element to its Parent with Absolute Positioning
+* Lock an Element to its Parent with Absolute Positioning
-* PassedLock an Element to the Browser Window with Fixed Positioning
+* Lock an Element to the Browser Window with Fixed Positioning
-* PassedPush Elements Left or Right with the float Property
+* Push Elements Left or Right with the float Property
-* PassedChange the Position of Overlapping Elements with the z-index * Property
+* Change the Position of Overlapping Elements with the z-index * Property
-* PassedCenter an Element Horizontally Using the margin Property
+* Center an Element Horizontally Using the margin Property
-* PassedLearn about Complementary Colors
+* Learn about Complementary Colors
-* PassedLearn about Tertiary Colors
+* Learn about Tertiary Colors
-* PassedAdjust the Color of Various Elements to Complementary Colors
+* Adjust the Color of Various Elements to Complementary Colors
-* PassedAdjust the Hue of a Color
+* Adjust the Hue of a Color
-* PassedAdjust the Tone of a Color
+* Adjust the Tone of a Color
-* PassedCreate a Gradual CSS Linear Gradient
+* Create a Gradual CSS Linear Gradient
-* PassedUse a CSS Linear Gradient to Create a Striped Element
+* Use a CSS Linear Gradient to Create a Striped Element
-* PassedCreate Texture by Adding a Subtle Pattern as a Background * Image
+* Create Texture by Adding a Subtle Pattern as a Background * Image
-* PassedUse the CSS Transform scale Property to Change the Size of * an Element
+* Use the CSS Transform scale Property to Change the Size of * an Element
-* PassedUse the CSS Transform scale Property to Scale an Element on * Hover
+* Use the CSS Transform scale Property to Scale an Element on * Hover
-* PassedUse the CSS Transform Property skewX to Skew an Element * Along the X-Axis
+* Use the CSS Transform Property skewX to Skew an Element * Along the X-Axis
-* PassedUse the CSS Transform Property skewY to Skew an Element * Along the Y-Axis
+* Use the CSS Transform Property skewY to Skew an Element * Along the Y-Axis
-* PassedCreate a Graphic Using CSS
+* Create a Graphic Using CSS
-* PassedCreate a More Complex Shape Using CSS and HTML
+* Create a More Complex Shape Using CSS and HTML
-* PassedLearn How the CSS @keyframes and animation Properties Work
+* Learn How the CSS @keyframes and animation Properties Work
-* PassedUse CSS Animation to Change the Hover State of a Button
+* Use CSS Animation to Change the Hover State of a Button
-* PassedModify Fill Mode of an Animation
+* Modify Fill Mode of an Animation
-* PassedCreate Movement Using CSS Animation
+* Create Movement Using CSS Animation
-* PassedCreate Visual Direction by Fading an Element from Left to * Right
+* Create Visual Direction by Fading an Element from Left to * Right
-* PassedAnimate Elements Continually Using an Infinite Animation * Count
+* Animate Elements Continually Using an Infinite Animation * Count
-* PassedMake a CSS Heartbeat using an Infinite Animation Count
+* Make a CSS Heartbeat using an Infinite Animation Count
-* PassedAnimate Elements at Variable Rates
+* Animate Elements at Variable Rates
-* PassedAnimate Multiple Elements at Variable Rates
+* Animate Multiple Elements at Variable Rates
-* PassedChange Animation Timing with Keywords
+* Change Animation Timing with Keywords
-* PassedLearn How Bezier Curves Work
+* Learn How Bezier Curves Work
-* PassedUse a Bezier Curve to Move a Graphic
+* Use a Bezier Curve to Move a Graphic
-* PassedMake Motion More Natural Using a Bezier Curve
+* Make Motion More Natural Using a Bezier Curve

 ```html
 <!-- Make a CSS Heartbeat using an Infinite Animation Count -->